matteogiorgi/podeen/README.md

 ## Install

 The only prerequisite you need to cover is a working *Debian* in any version or form.
 There are three installers at your disposal to easy the setup process: [`podeen-base`](https://github.com/matteogiorgi/podeen/blob/main/podeen-base), [`podeen-plug`](https://github.com/matteogiorgi/podeen/blob/main/podeen-plug), [`podeen-code`](https://github.com/matteogiorgi/podeen/blob/main/podeen-code).
-Each of the installer is independent from the others and can be run in any order.
+Each of the installer is independent from the others and the three can be run in any order.

 > The installers do not symlink any file, they just copy the configurations in the right place, so they can be easily modified end eventually resetted running the single installer again.